 Disabling animation effects in Cinnamon desktop

-First thing first, you must not expect a drastic improvement in overall desktop performance with this trick.
+First things first, you must not expect a drastic improvement in overall desktop performance with this trick.
 Here’s why!

-These animations or effects (as it is called in Mint) are noticed when you open, close applications windows, use the menu, have dialogue box popped up etc. Since these events do not happen continuously, you don’t get a constant boost.
+These animations or effects (as it is called in Mint) are noticed when you open, close applications windows, use the menu, have a dialogue box pop up etc. You don't get a constant boost since these events do not happen continuously.

 Disabling these effects may help reduce the stutters if your system is really struggling.
 In those cases, every single bit helps.
 Let’s see how to do this!

 Open the menu and look for effects here.

 It opens the ‘effects’ settings window and you’ll be at the ‘Enable Effects’ tab.
 You’ll have the options to disable (or enable) various available animation effects here.

 You can choose to disable some or all effects.

 If you go to the Customize tab, you can customize various effects you saw in the ‘Enable Effects’ tab.

 The first column is the name of the effect, second one is the type of animation, third one is how the animation progresses and in the last one, you can configure how long the animation will take to complete.